 Looking to the future, it’s exciting to think about all the possibilities that hospitality technology holds.
 As technology advances, we can expect even more customisation and personalisation in the years to come.

-So whether you’re a hotelier, a restaurateur, or designer, keep your eye on these trends – they’re sure to shape the future of hospitality.
+So whether you’re a hotelier, a restaurateur, or a designer, keep your eye on these trends – they’re sure to shape the future of hospitality.

 It’s no secret that sustainability is becoming increasingly important to consumers.